murshidazher/ultimate-hands-on-hadoop/README.md

 ## Tech Stack

-> All the technologies uses throughout the course
+> All the technologies used throughout the course

 ### Core